FAQs

 To add partner libraries:

-- Open the Libby app
+- Open the Libby app.

-- Tap on the hamburger menu (3 horizontal lines)
+- Tap on the hamburger menu (3 horizontal lines).

-- Click on "Sign in With My Card"
+- Click on "Sign in with My Card."

-- Repeat steps to add additional libraries
+- Repeat the steps to add additional Idaho libraries.

 Visit OverDrive's troubleshooting page.
 Here you can browse topics by device or type a keyword or two into the search box in the upper right corner.
 Don't forget - you're always welcome to reach out to library staff for support!

-Summer Reading
+Summer and Winter Reading

 We're here to help!
 Send us an email at askalibrarian@cityofboise.org, or call or visit one of our locations.